-The CGA-IGC Education Committee is pleased to announce their 2020 webinar series about inherited GI cancers!
+The CGA-IGC Education Committee is pleased to announce the 2021 series about inherited GI cancers!

-Please join us for the first webinar of the series entitled:
+Thank you to those who joined us for the fifth webinar of the series entitled:

-Genetic counselors interested in obtaining NSGC CEU credits will be able to pay a one-time bundled fee of $25.00 for the entire series.
+Genetic counselors interested in obtaining NSGC CEU credits can pay a one-time bundled fee of $25.00 for the entire series.
 If you are not able to attend the live event, you can access the webinar online afterwards and still claim CEUs.

 Physicians and PhDs: $200